-For the Year 4 implementation review, the MCO initially scored a 100% overall compliance rate (80.0 points out of a maximum possible weighted score of 80.0 points).
+For the Year 4 implementation review, the MCO scored a 100% overall compliance rate (80.0 points out of a maximum possible weighted score of 80.0 points).

-Several recommendations were made regarding expansion or enhancement of current interventions to address additional performance indicators.
-Further recommendations include notification and documentation of any significant changes to interventions or ITMs and assessment of goals on a region by region basis to ensure feasibility for all regions.
+Several recommendations were made regarding the expansion of current interventions to better address the new performance indicators through tailoring of current interventions or the development of new interventions.
+Other recommendations include improved barrier identification, with regards to the new performance indicator, notation of any significant intervention changes in reporting documentation, and assessment of updated goals on a region-by-region basis to ensure feasibility across all regions.
 Overall, the MCO generally utilized comparable methodology across regions, which factored available information for continuous improvement over the course of expanding implementation.
 Moving forward, the MCO plans to incorporate new information and guidelines as the PIP evolves over the course of implementation.